 Departing Bled, we drive 4 hours on a mountain journey, regularly getting on and off the bus, exploring northwest Slovenia's Triglav National Park.
-We are now in the part of Slovenia closer to Italy, heading for Kobarid (Caporetto in Italian), once a battle front of the First World War, now a charming Slovene town with an Italian 'feel' where will dine in style and stay one night.
+We are now in the part of Slovenia closer to Italy, heading for Kobarid (Caporetto in Italian), once a battle front of the First World War, now a charming Slovene town with an Italian 'feel' where we'll stay one night.

 When Italy entered the war belatedly on the side of Britain and France in May 1915, the Italians found the going surprisingly tough attacking the Habsburg Empire all along the Isonzo River (Soca in Slovene; Sortig in German, Aesontius in Latin) from its Adriatic estuary to the tips of the Julian Alps.
 The Vrsic Pass (1611m) and the Trenta Valley offer the most superlative views of the tour.
-We will walk to the waterfall at Kozjak and traverse some WWI trenches and mini forts.
-Our route on and over the Vrsic Pass was a Habsburg military resupply route, built in part by Russian prisoners captured in Ukraine and Ruthenia.
-300,000 soldiers perished here in 12 different battles, starting in June 1915, and ending in November 1917, when Habsburg forces finally broke through, and when the Bolsheviks seized power in Russia.
+We will walk to the waterfall at Kozjak and explore its WWI heritage.
 After some time to freshen up at our hotel, we enjoy dinner at a local restaurant.
 Note: no porterage is available at the Hotel Hvala in Kobarid.
 The hotel has a lift.
 (Overnight Kobarid) BLD